Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 ![Web Widget](imgs/web-widget.png)

 Web widget allows you to embed Gurubase to your own website.
-It uses the following view functions
+It uses the following view functions:
 - `ask_widget`: The main view that is used to ask questions.
   - It takes 4 parameters:
     - `question`: The question to ask.